-From the outside, Marty’s life looks like a perfect fantasy: in the span of a few weeks, he’s made new … Continue reading →
+From the outside, Marty’s life looks like a perfect fantasy: in the span of a few … Continue reading →

 Beatrice Miller may have a granny’s name (her granny’s, to be more specific), but she adores her Mamaw and her mom, who give her every bit of wisdom and love they have.
 But the summer before seventh grade, Bea wants more than she has, aches for what she can’t have, and wonders what the future will bring.